 Universal Design for Learning

-Is a framework faculty can use to create a learning environment that meets the diverse needs of students, by recognizing that learner variability is the norm.
-Learn to set clear goals and implement UDL principles around multiple means of representation, expression and engagement in the classroom.
+Universal Design for Learning (UDL) is a framework faculty can use to create a learning environment that meets the diverse needs of students, by recognizing that learner variability is the norm.